-Do you really need a real estate agent to sell your home?
-Surely going the For Sale by Owner route (FSBO) can save you big – right?
-You can maximize profits by not having to pay a real estate agent, and surely selling your home on your own schedule will be easier.
+Wondering why use a real estate agent when you can do it all by yourself?
+Surely going the For Sale by Owner (FSBO) route can save you big – right?
+You can maximize profits by not having to pay a real estate agent commission, and, surely, selling your home on your own schedule will be easier.
 You could see the merit in the question of “why use a real estate agent” before the internet was invented; but nowadays?!
 The world is at your fingertips!
 You have access to every potential home buyer instead of just the ones your agent knows.
 In no time, you’ll be rolling in dough thanks to your shrewdness and skills.

 Price the home correctly.
-The top mistake owners selling their own home make is pricing their property incorrectly.
+The top mistake home sellers doing a For Sale By Owner (FSBO) make is pricing their property incorrectly.
 They either price it too high or way too low.
 Pricing it above its true fair market value resulting in a stale listing, and pricing it below will mean that you will lose money.
-An experienced real estate agent will know the current market and can price you high enough for wiggle room without discouraging potential home buyers.
+An experienced agent will know the current market and can price you high enough for wiggle room without discouraging potential home buyers.
 Ain’t that one of the greatest benefits of hiring a real estate agent?

 Negotiate with a strong standing.
 Selling your home is a major business transaction, and there are three stages at which you can expect negotiation and pushback.

-You need a skilled and objective negotiator on your side during these discussions, and a real estate agent can play the bad guy for you to keep everything on your end pleasant and enjoyable.
+You need a skilled and objective negotiator on your side during these discussions, and an agent can play the “bad cop” for you to keep everything on your end pleasant and enjoyable.
 The reduction of stress alone is one of the top 5 benefits of hiring a real estate agent, if you ask us…

 Gaining exposure for your home.
 You want the absolute maximum exposure possible for your home, right?
 That’s how you get a sale; showing the property to the maximum amount of people you can access.
 Doing that increases your chances of finding one that’s going to buy.
-And that’s a big reason why one should use a real estate agent has the networking skills and contacts to get this job done, as well as the time and motivation to prepare marketing materials that appeal to the audience that’s most likely to buy your specific home – there’s no use trying to sell someone on the fascinating trend of tiny homes when they are luxury real estate owners, right? – host open houses, and reach out to other agents who may have interested parties and many more time-consuming things agents normally do.
+And that’s a big reason why one should use a real estate agent.
+An agent has the networking skills and contacts to get this job done, as well as the time and motivation to prepare marketing materials that appeal to the audience that’s most likely to buy your specific home – there’s no use trying to sell someone on the fascinating trend of tiny homes when they are luxury real estate owners, right? – host open houses, reach out to other agents who may have interested parties and many more time-consuming things agents normally do.

-If you sell your $150,000 home for $140,000 and save the $4500 commission, you’ve actually lost a potential $5500 at least – an experienced real estate agent might have been able to get potential home buyers bidding against each other and sold your home for $160,000, taking home $4800 in commission and netting you a tidy $9520 in extra profit!
+If you sell your $150,000 home for $140,000 and save the $4,500 commission, you’ve actually lost a potential $5,500 at least!
+Why use a real estate agent?
+An experienced one might have been able to get potential home buyers bidding against each other and sold your home for $160,000, taking home $4,800 in commission and netting you a tidy $9,520 in extra profit!